flowerLoader/api/README.md

 # Flowerteam API
-API refs/functions for the flower plugin loader
+This package contains API type and function definitions for the flower plugin loader

-# Installing
-Use NPM, dummy